Monthly Preliminary Motor-Vehicle Fatality Estimates – September 2022

 Each month, state data reporters provide a first estimate for the previous month’s fatalities and updated estimates for all previously reported months.

 NSC maintains a three-year database of all state motor-vehicle fatality estimate reports.
 Using January as an example, the NSC database includes the January estimate first reported in February, as well as any updated January estimates reported in March, April, May, June, July, August, September, October, November, and December.

 Fatality estimates tend to mature over the course of the year.
 Numbers often increase as fatalities are confirmed.
 Because of the maturation of the data, NSC calculates year-to-year percent change estimates by comparing monthly motor-vehicle estimates of comparable maturity.

 To calculate national fatality estimates, percent change estimates are multiplied by the most recently available final motor-vehicle fatality estimates reported by the National Center for Health Statistics (NCHS).
 Therefore, NSC estimates reflect the NCHS definition of motor-vehicle fatalities as both traffic and non-traffic deaths that occur within a year of the incident.
 Since NHTSA counts only traffic deaths that occur within 30 days of the incident, NSC motor-vehicle fatality estimates are not comparable to NHTSA figures.

-All state level data is displayed as reported by each state.
+All state level data are displayed as reported by each state.
 All fatality estimates are preliminary.
-To ensure proper comparisons, 2019 state fatality estimates are preliminary figures covering the same reporting period as those for 2020.
-In other words, preliminary 2020 estimates are compared to preliminary 2019 estimates, even if updated estimates are available.
+To ensure proper comparisons, 2021 state fatality estimates are preliminary figures covering the same reporting period as those for 2022.
+In other words, preliminary 2022 estimates are compared to preliminary 2021 and 2020 estimates, even if updated estimates are available.